avestura/AryanWPFTemplate/README.md

 ## Description
 ##### Animation
-These files is used for adding custom extension animations to the project.
+These files are used for adding custom extension animations to the project.
 There are already some animations defined in this file (for example: `HideUsingLinearAnimation()`)

 ##### App.xaml